haowulab/haowulab.github.io/DataSummerCamp/week6.md

 ### Day 4 & 5: R graphics: ggplot2

 We learned R base graphics yesterday.
 A new R graphics system, ggplot2, is more advanced and powerful.
 For today and tomorrow, we'll learn ggplot2.
 Below is, again, the lecture notes for the Master's level R programming class at Emory.
+Read the slides and play with the codes.
+Skip the contents for maps (`ggmap`, the last 20 or so pages).
 Some of the content can be difficult.
 Do what you can.

 - [Introduction to R graphics: ggplot2](R_graphics_GGplot.pdf)